When To Put A Dog Down With Torn ACL [ANSERED]

 Can Your Dog Live Comfortably with an Injured/Torn ACL?

-If your dog can live comfortably with a torn or an injured ACL, then there is no reason to opt for euthanasia.
+If your dog can live comfortably with a torn or injured ACL, then there is no reason to opt for euthanasia.
 But first, you must consult your vet about the quality of life of your beloved pet.
 There are chances for survival with a torn ACL, but usually, the best option is to go for reparative surgery to correct/repair the tear.

 With time, your dog’s body would compensate for the tear in the ACL; leading to the development of scar tissue and making the joint stiff.
 In the long run, your dog’s mobility would be limited.
 Even engaging in day-to-day activities would eventually become difficult.

-Arthritis is another disease that comes with old age; as the dog grows older, its joints become much more prone to having arthritis.
-The leg that has ACL is more prone to having arthritis, which is incurable by any surgical means.
+Arthritis is another disease that comes with old age; as the dog grows older, its joints become much more prone to arthritis.
+The leg that has ACL is more prone to arthritis, which is incurable by any surgical means.
 So far, there has not been any surgical procedure that can completely take care of an arthritic joint in dogs.

 Is the Dog’s Breed a Factor in ACL Injuries?